niolabs/nio-docker/default_project/blocks/attribute_selector/README.md

 AttributeSelector
 =================
-This block is used to whitelist or blacklist incoming signal attributes and notify the resulting modified signals.
+The AttributeSelector block is used to whitelist or blacklist incoming signal attributes.
+Whitelisted attributes will be included in or blacklisted attributes will be excluded from the outgoing signal.

 Properties
 ----------
-- **attributes**: Specify any incoming signal attributes to ignore or allow depending on specified behavior.
+- **attributes**: Incoming signal attributes to either include or exclude, depending on whether whitelist or blacklist is chosen as the **selector mode**.
 - **mode**: Specify whitelist or blacklist behavior.

 Inputs